SPAMCONTROL is an extension for qmail. It provides the following basic features:

 SPAMCONTROL modifies and extends the behavior of qmail-remote in the following ways:

 While qmail-smtpd can be bound (via tcpserver/sslserver) to any available IP address on the system, qmail-remote uses only the 'canonical' IP address of the system.
-However employing the file
+However, running qmail for differnt domains, it is possible to customize the behavior of qmail-remote depending on the 'Mail From:' addresse.
+We consider the domain-part of the 'Mail From:' address as senddomain.
+The file

 Check the existing IP addresses qmail-remote can bind to by means of the qmail command ipmeprint.